20 Dining room design ideas to create the ideal family gathering place

 #7 From dining room to multi-purpose space

 Some prefer to eat daily in the kitchen and reverse the dining room for special occasions.
-However, you can still use your dining room for other functions.
+However, with a few dining room design ideas, you can create a multi-purpose space.

 For some, they create a library with bookshelves lining the walls, others invest in a dining table which converts into a ping-pong table.
 While others use their dining for crafts, puzzles or for working.